Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow-operators.md

 {kotlin-runnable="true"}

 Some terminal operators collect a flow and return a result based on the collected values.
-For example, you can use the [`.first()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/first.html) operator to return the first emitted value and then cancel the collection:
+For example, you can use the [`.first()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/first.html) operator to return the first emitted value and then cancel collection:

 ```kotlin
 import kotlinx.coroutines.*